earlybird-labs/sparrow-backend/README.md

     OPENAI_API_KEY=your_openai_api_key
     ```

 5. **Run the Bot**: Finally, start the bot using the command below.
-You can also deploy the bot using the provided `Procfile`.

     ```bash
     python -m app.main